Bedrock plane

 Bedrock is a design of bench planes developed by Stanley Works as an attempt to improve over the Bailey plane design.
 It was introduced in the early 20th century.

-The main difference of the Bedrock design was in the frog, which holds the blade also known as an iron.
+The main difference of the Bedrock design was in the frog, the angled bed of the plane which holds the cutting blade.
+The blade (also known as an iron) is held by the frog in a bevel down position.
 A characteristic of the Bailey design is that the frog is secured to the upper side of the sole, and the iron extends unsupported through a slot machined in the sole of the plane.
 Some claim that this contributes to what is commonly referred to as "blade chatter", which is an uneven surface created in the wood.
 However, nobody to date has been able to replicate this phenomenon intentionally or show that this has anything to do with the way the frog is anchored to the main body of the plane.
-More likely, it is due to an inexperienced grip on the plane or the work piece not being secured enough, causing it to vibrate.
-The Bedrock design was made to more precise standards but both frog types can be anchored tight enough to avoid any movement.
+More likely, it is due to an inexperienced grip on the plane or the work piece not being secured enough, causing it to vibrate.The Bedrock design was made to more precise standards but both frog types can be anchored tight enough to avoid any movement.
 The Bedrock frog extends through a much larger slot milled in the sole of the plane, providing support to the iron almost to its cutting edge.
 This combined with a better mounting of the frog to the plane body provides a more solid bedding of the iron to the plane body, hence the name bedrock, yet this has not led to a discernible improvement in performance.